Someone who identifies as having no gender or being without a gender identity (also called genderless, non-gendered or ungendered).

 When discomfort or distress are caused by someone’s gender identity not matching the sex they were assigned at birth.

 A person’s internal sense of being male, female, some combination of male and female, or neither male nor female.
+Gender identities aren’t always fixed, and can be fluid.

 The concept of male and female being at either side of a spectrum, where people can have identify as male, female, somewhere in-between (non-binary, see definition below) or neither.